California Consumer Privacy Act (CCPA) Request

 Information We Collect

-Our goal is to professionally and respectfully serve the personal, professional, and business insurance needs of our policyholders and claimants.
+Our goal is to professionally and respectfully serve the personal, professional, and business insurance needs of our policyholders, prospects, and claimants.
 The information that you provide us when you apply for insurance, search our website, or when you file a claim helps us achieve that goal.
 It enables us to provide valuable coverage to you or to service your claim promptly and fairly.

-- Identifiers: We may collect information that identifies you, such as your name, postal address, Internet Protocol (IP) address, email address, account name, social security number, driver’s license number, or other similar identifiers.
+- Identifiers: We may collect information that identifies you, such as your name, alias, postal address, Internet Protocol (IP) address, email address, account name, social security number, driver’s license number, or other similar identifiers.

 - Personal information categories: We may collect your name, birth date, signature, social security number, physical characteristics or description, address, telephone number, driver’s license or state identification card number, insurance policy number, education, employment, employment history, bank account number, credit card number, debit card number, claim history, or any other financial information and medical information.